samrocketman/repository-secrets/docs/2024_proof_of_concept.md

 Algorithms

 - SHA-256 used for hashing and data integrity.
-- RSA/ECB/PKCS1Padding for asymmetric encryption storage.
-4096-bit or higher
+- RSA/ECB/OAEPWithSHA-256AndMGF1Padding for asymmetric encryption storage.
-  recommended.
+  4096-bit or higher recommended.
 - AES/CBC/PKCS5Padding for symmetric encryption storage.
 - PBKDF2WithHmacSHA256 for key derivation; 600000 iterations with 16-byte salt.

+Optionally enable usage of older OpenSSL options and algorithms.

+- AES/CBC/PKCS5Padding for symmetric encryption storage.
+- PBKDF2WithHmacSHA256 for key derivation; 600000 iterations with 8-byte salt.

 # Encrypting